DhrubaAgarwalla/NITS-Event-Managment/AUTOMATION_SETUP.md

 # Deploy to Vercel
 vercel --prod

-# The cron job will automatically trigger every 5 minutes
+# The cron job will automatically trigger daily at 8 AM
 ```

 ### 4. **Test the System**